Kahlil Gibran: Return to the United States and growing reputation

-Gibran sailed back to New York City from Boulogne-sur-Mer on the Nieuw Amsterdam October 22, 1910, and was back to Boston by November 11.
+Gibran sailed back to New York City from Boulogne-sur-Mer on the Nieuw Amsterdam on October 22, 1910, and was back in Boston by November 11.
 By February 1911, Gibran had joined the Boston branch of a Syrian international organization, the Golden Links Society.
 He lectured there for several months "in order to promote radicalism in independence and liberty" from Ottoman Syria.
 At the end of April, Gibran was staying in Teller's vacant flat at 164 Waverly Place in New York City.
 "Gibran settled in, made himself known to his Syrian friends—especially Amin Rihani, who was now living in New York—and began both to look for a suitable studio and to sample the energy of New York."
 As Teller returned on May 15, he moved to Rihani's small room at 28 West 9th Street.
 Gibran then moved to one of the Tenth Street Studio Building's studios for the summer, before changing to another of its studios (number 30, which had a balcony, on the third story) in fall.
 Gibran would live there until his death, referring to it as "The Hermitage."
-Over time, however, and "ostensibly often for reasons of health," he would spend "longer and longer periods away from New York, sometimes months at a time [...], staying either with friends in the countryside or with Marianna in Boston or on the Massachusetts coast."
+Over time, however, and "ostensibly often for reasons of health", he would spend "longer and longer periods away from New York, sometimes months at a time [...], staying either with friends in the countryside or with Marianna in Boston or on the Massachusetts coast."
 His friendships with Teller and Micheline would wane; the last encounter between Gibran and Teller would occur in September 1912, and Gibran would tell Haskell in 1914 that he now found Micheline "repellent."